rhayhurst/Blocksy_Proj3_Hallenback_Hayhurst_cs_342/README.md

 When using the "solve" button using the supplied puzzles, finding the solutions can take up to fifteen seconds.
 If you choose to add a puzzle, please be patient.

+Please note that we will be providing a full write up and JavaDoc later on this week (today is Mon March 31, 2014).

 Finally, thanks for grading this project!